essif-lab/framework/docs/terms/credential-type.md

 typeid: credential-type
 stage: draft
 hoverText: "Credential Type: the specification of the contents, properties, constraints etc. that Credentials of this type must have/comply with."
+glossaryText: "the specification of the contents, properties, constraints etc. that %Credentials% of this type must have/comply with."
 ---

 ### Short Description